Bengal provides rich error messages for template issues. This guide helps you understand and resolve common template errors.

 Catch template errors early by enabling validation in your config:

 This validates all templates during build, even those not used by every page.
-Combine withstrict_mode = truefor CI/CD pipelines.
+Combine with strict_mode = truefor CI/CD pipelines.

 Common Error Types